GennadNY/privateEndpoint/privateendpoint.md

 3. Leave the rest as default and select *Create*.

-### Create an Azure Database for PostgreSQL - Flexible Server
+### Create an Azure Database for PostgreSQL - Flexible Server with Private Endpoint
 In this section, you will create an Azure Database for PostgreSQL - Flexible Server in Azure.

 To create an Azure Database for PostgreSQL server, take the following steps: